121 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 119 Beacon to the east and 125 Beacon to the west.

 By 1909, Dr. Hurley had moved and two other doctors — Dr. Richard Dexter and Dr. George A. McEvoy — had established their offices there.

-On November 12, 1909, 121 Beacon was acquired from the estate of Susanna Hart by Mrs. Annie (Ternan) Hickman, the widow of Harry Hickman.
+On November 12, 1909, 121 Beacon was acquired from the estate of Susanna Hart by Annie (Ternan) Hickman, widow of John H. (Harry) Hickman.
 She continued to operate it as a lodging house.
 She previously had lived at 4 Walnut.
-Her sister, Nora (Ternan) Higginson, widow of Storrow S. Higginson, lived with her.
+Her sister, Nora (Ternan) Higginson, widow of Samuel Storrow Higginson, lived with her.
 She previously had lived at 66 Mt.
 Vernon with a third sister, Nellie S. Ternan.

 On September 21, 1911, Annie Hickman transferred 121 Beacon to her sister, Nora Higginson, and on May 19, 1914, Nora Higginson transferred it back to Annie Hickman.
 At about the same time, Nora Higginson moved to 246 Newbury.
 Annie Hickman continued to live at 121 Beacon and operate it as a lodging house.

 Among Annie Hickman’s longer-term lodgers at 137 Beacon was Charles Hammond Gibson, Jr., who lived there from about 1912.
 He previously had lived at 48 Beacon and before that briefly at 59 Beacon, prior to which he had lived at 137 Beacon with his parents, Charles and Rosamond (Warren) Gibson.
 Although he had worked as an investment banker for several years in the early 1900s, he was primarily an author and poet.
 He continued to live at 121 Beacon in the 1920s.
-By the 1921-1922 winter season he appears to have resumed living at 137 Beacon with his mother, by then a widow, but also to have continued to maintain a residence at 121 Beacon until about 1930 (he is listed at 137 Beacon in the Blue Books from 1922, but also is listed at 121 Beacon in the Lists of Residents through 1928 and in the City Directories through 1930).
+By the 1921-1922 winter season he appears to have resumed living at 137 Beacon with his mother, by then a widow, but also to have continued to maintain a residence at 121 Beacon until about 1930 (he is listed at 137 Beacon in the Blue Books from 1922, but is also listed at 121 Beacon in the City Directories through 1930 and in the City of Boston Lists of Residents in 1926-1928).

 Annie Hickman continued to live and maintain a lodging house at 121 Beacon in 1925.
 By 1926, she had moved to 652 Columbia in Dorchester and by 1930 was living there with her sisters, Nora Higginson and Nellie Ternan.

-On August 25, 1925, 121 Beacon was acquired from Nellie Ternan, acting as Annie Hickman’s conservator, by Mrs. Susan Jane (Northridge) Taylor, the widow of Thomas Brierley Taylor She continued to operate it as a lodging house.
-She lived at 139 Newbury (although she listed herself at 121 Beacon in the Blue Books).
+On August 25, 1925, 121 Beacon was acquired from Nellie Ternan, acting as Annie Hickman’s conservator, by Susan Jane (Northridge) Taylor, the widow of Thomas Brierley Taylor She continued to operate it as a lodging house.
+She lived at 139 Newbury, where she was listed in the City Directories and the City of Boston Lists of Residents, but may also have kept a residence at 121 Beacon, where she was listed in the Blue Books.

 By 1929, Susan Taylor had moved from 139 Newbury to 84 Commonwealth, and during that year she remarried, to David R. Jones, a roofing contractor.
 She continued to list her residence as 121 Beacon in the Blue Books until 1936.

-In 1935, 121 Beacon was the home of Jonas Edward (Edward Johan) Olsson, a machinist, and his wife, Johanna (Hanna) K. (Johanson) Olsson, who probably operated the lodging house for Susan Taylor.
+In 1935, 121 Beacon was the home of Jonas Edward Olsson, a machinist, and his wife, Johanna Karolina (Johansson) Olsson, who probably operated the lodging house for Susan Taylor.
 In April of 1935, they acquired and subsequently moved to 119 Beacon.

-By 1937, 121 Beacon was the home of Mrs. Margaret Frances (Lyons) Garside, the former wife of George H. Garside.
-She leased it from Susan Taylor and continued to operate it as a lodging house.
+By 1937, 121 Beacon was the home of Margaret Frances (Lyons) Garside, the former wife of George H. Garside, who continued to operate it as a lodging house.
 She previously had lived at 12 Hemenway.

 On August 26, 1942, George Alpert, receiver for the Conveyancers Title Insurance and Mortgage Company, foreclosed on its mortgage on 121 Beacon.
-He subsequently transferred the property to the Conveyancers Realty Company, and on August 27, 1943, it was acquired from the Conveyancers Realty Company by Bror August Lindstrom, a mechanic, and his wife, Alida Kristina (Akerblom) Lindstrom.
+On October 16, 1942, he transferred the property to the Conveyancers Realty Company, and on August 27, 1943, it was acquired from the Conveyancers Realty Company by Bror August Lindstrom, a mechanic, and his wife, Alida Kristina (Akerblom) Lindstrom.
 They lived at 317 Marlborough.

 Margaret Garside continued to live and operate a lodging house at 121 Beacon until about 1945, when she moved to 208 Commonwealth.